-Recommendation 10: The MPA requests sight of the findings of the MPS investigation of the disproportionate use of disposals in relation to cannabis possession.
-A clearly timetabled action plan aimed at reducing any unjustified disproportionality is also requested.
+Recommendation 10: As a matter of urgency, the MPA requests sight of the findings of the MPS investigation of the disproportionate use of disposals in relation to cannabis possession.
+A clearly timetabled action plan aimed at reducing any disproportionality is also requested.

-Recommendation 11: The MPS should undertake regular analysis of sanction detections and Offenders Brought To Justice (OBTJs) to ensure that cannabis disposals are not being used to bolster performance.
+Recommendation 11: The MPS undertake regular analysis of sanction detections and Offenders Brought To Justice (OBTJ)s to ensure that cannabis disposals are not being used to bolster performance.

-- 82. The introduction of SNTs is widely recognised as a ground breaking development in local policing that has increased public reassurance and provided a mechanism for tackling issues of local concern that may otherwise have been neglected.
+- 81. The introduction of SNTs is widely recognised as a ground breaking development in local policing that has increased public reassurance and provided a mechanism for tackling issues of local concern that may otherwise have been neglected.
 Another positive outcome as a result of this development has been the access to huge amounts of community intelligence and the development of a better understanding of local priorities.
-For example, nearly a third of safer neighbourhood panels74 have identified drugs as a local priority. - 83.
+For example, nearly a third of safer neighbourhood panels79 have identified drugs as a local priority. - 82.
 One of the key objectives of the Safer Neighbourhoods model is long term problem solving and we heard of some excellent examples of how local teams have helped tackle long standing problems in communities, using analysis provided by locally based specialist resources.
 An example is the work undertaken by local teams in Havering with key partners, which led to changes in the environment for local residents on estates in an attempt to eradicate anti-social behaviour, such as placing additional lighting in communal stairwells to prevent youths from congregating or leaving discarded needles.
-Another example is the work undertaken by Bethnal Green South SNT, which resulted in a 70% drop in those who feel concerned, or very concerned, about drug misuse near their homes, compared with a poll carried out in December 200575.
-Provision of material in community languages was a feature of this initiative.
-We also heard about the PCSO76 who, through engaging with local residents, identified how local crack dealers informed their clients of new crack houses.
-This led to the arrest of a local dealer following a surveillance operation.
+Another example is the work undertaken by Bethnal Green South SNT, which resulted in a 70% drop in those who feel concerned, or very concerned, about drug misuse near their homes, compared with a poll